fearful-symmetry/kirum/readme.md

 ### Graphing and changing the etymology of a word

-Using [This example](example/bureaucracy) can use kirum to graph the (simplified) etymology of the English word _bureaucracy_ using a tree file:
+Using [this example](examples/bureaucracy) can use kirum to graph the (simplified) etymology of the English word _bureaucracy_ using a tree file:

 ```json
 {